 The Prana is the major life force as per the Indian metaphysical text called Upanishads.
 It is responsible for all the conscious actions and this itself is the essence of the consciousness.
-They are 10 in numbers with 5 major prana vayus and 5 minor upa pranas.
-The 5 Upa Pranas are mentioned below the 5 Prana Vayus.
+They are 10 in number with 5 major prana vayus and 5 minor upa pranas.
+The 5 upa Pranas are mentioned below the 5 Prana Vayus.
+(Updated Article)

 Here is the list of five Prana Vayus.

 Let’s have a look at the the true meaning of 5 Prana vayus.

 Last updated on

 Prana Vayu in the 5 Prana Vayus.

 The Prana Vayu is the breath going inside from the nose.
 You can think in terms of oxygen for now but there is more to it.
 There should be no confusion on the major Prana and this Prana Vayu.
 The Major Prana is about the vital life force in us just like the ‘Chi’.
 Prana Vayu is just a part of the bigger ‘Prana’.
 The exercise to purify Prana Vayu is given below in the section of Apana Vayu.

 Apana Vayu in the 5 Prana Vayus system.

 In the same way, when the breath comes outside of the nose, it is called Apana Vayu.
 So basically, it is all about exhalation when practiced through Yoga way.
 Prana Vayu and Apana Vayu are important.
 The exercises of Rechaka and Puraka pranayama are mentioned in the Upanishads.
 In the Yoga of Pranayama, the Rechaka means exhalation, this is for Purifying Apana Vayu.
 However, a combined method is mentioned below to purify Prana and Apana.

 Methods to purify prana.
 Practice daily to get perfection.